wgmyers/temperamental/README.md

 with no sustain whatsoever.

-By default we are in equal temperament, but there is a toggle to switch to a Pythagorean temperament calculated with a start note of C.
+By default we are in equal temperament, but there is a toggle to switch to a Pythagorean temperament calculated, by default with a start note of C. You can change this with the 'pivot note' control.

-There's a volume control and you can set the value of A4 between 420Hz and 460Hz, in case you like non-standard pitch settings.
+There's also volume control and you can set the value of A4 between 420Hz and 460Hz, in case you like non-standard pitch settings.

 ## Not Yet Implemented

 * Does it work on mobile?
 Sort of but not really.
 I need to improve this.
-* You can't yet change the start note of Pythagorean temperament.
 * A better keyboard that understands holding a key down as well as pressing one
 * Even more temperaments
 * A pretty UI

+## Bugs

+All kinds of them.
+Please let me know if you spot anything.

 ## Flaw